Male photographed at Gunung Mat Cincang, Langkawi, Peninsular Malaysia

 glide because on each side of the body there is a wide flap of skin (the

 patagium) supported by movable elongated ribs.
-Males of the genus also have
+Males of the genus have

-a throat fan or gular flag, which is extended as a territorial display.
+a large throat fan or gular flag, which is extended as a territorial display

 Blanford's Gliding Lizard

-is one of the largest - the male reaches 13 cm (snout-to-vent) and the
+is one of the largest of its type - the male reaches 13 cm (snout-to-vent)

 patagium, and females by transverse banding.
 The gular flag of the male is